- Longtime Democratic political consultant

 During the healthcare-reform debates of 2009-10, AKP&D profited greatly from Obama’s effort to pass the legislation.
 In 2009 alone, Health Economy Now, a coalition that was promoting an overhaul of America’s healthcare system, paid AKP&D and GMMB a combined $12 million for their advertising services (producing and placing ads).

 On January 28, 2011, Axelrod left his advisory post in the White House in order to become the communications director for Obama’s re-election bid.
 Announcing that this would be the final political campaign for which he would work as an advisor, Axelrod told the media: “I have one campaign left, and it is going to be to try to elect a guy who I think is a great president.”

-Vis à vis the strategy he planned to employ on Obama's behalf, Axelrod pledged from the outset: “I'm going to do exactly what I did last time.”
-And indeed, he was true to his word.
+Vis à vis the strategy he planned to employ on Obama’s behalf, Axelrod pledged from the outset: “I’m going to do exactly what I did last time.”
+He was true to his word.
 When former Massachusetts Governor Mitt Romney eventually emerged as the Republican challenger, Axelrod aggressively portrayed him as the living embodiment of heartless greed: “He [Romney] was very, very good at making a profit for himself and his partners but not nearly as good [at] saving jobs for communities.
-He is very much the profile of what we've seen in the last decade on Wall Street.”
+He is very much the profile of what we’ve seen in the last decade on Wall Street.”
 Axelrod further derided Romney as a “corporate raider” who had outsourced “tens of thousands of jobs,” “closed down more than 1,000 [businesses],” taken “twelve companies to bankruptcy,” and “made hundreds of millions of dollars” for himself in the process.